 At the elementary level, D/HOH students may attend one of the center-based programs located in three elementary schools in the Rockville Cluster where the most intensive and comprehensive supports and services can be delivered.
 Students may be in self-contained classes or participate in general education settings.
 Articulating in the Rockville Cluster, the center-based programs at Earle B. Wood Middle School and Rockville High School offer all three communication options, in general education classrooms and self-contained D/HOH classes.
 Students can access the array of courses and electives, and participate in all academic and extra-curricular activities.
 Transition services are provided and linkages to post-secondary experiences are supported.
 In FY 2017, approximately 166 students are projected to receive D/HOH services and supports in special classes and 225 services are projected to be provided by the D/HOH resource program.
-The total amount budgeted for this program for FY 2017 is \$9,380,589 including 106.125 FTE positions.
-This is an increase of \$93,572 and decrease of 0.938 FTE position from the FY 2016 budgeted amount of \$9,287,017 and 107.063 FTE positions.
+The total amount budgeted for this program is \$9,279,375 including 106.125 FTE positions.
+This is a decrease of \$7,642 and a .938 FTE position from the FY 2016 budgeted amount of \$9,287,017 and 107.063 FTE positions.
 There are no significant program changes from the prior year.